 To the members of the Congregation of the Mission throughout the world

-May the grace of Our Lord be always with you!
+May the peace and joy of Our Lord be with you!

 Your brother in St. Vincent,